Letsfindme/sql_installer/README.md

 # Step 1 — verification:
-  to verify if it's already instaled
+  To verify if it's already instaled

   $ mysql v--